zohrehrazavi/SWE-573-SoftwareDevPractice/README.md

 docker compose up --build
 ```

 This will build the containers and start the web and database services.
+Once running, the application will be available at `http://localhost:8001`.

 ### 4. Run Migrations